FabianLanger94/MSc_Thesis_DataScience/weekly_schedule_data_science_thesis_club.md

 * Use markers and notes to annotate the pdfs so you can quickly find the important parts back.
 * Write for each article a small synopsis with the 3-4 main points, a short abstract in your own words and 2-3 lines why this is relevant to your research.

+### Related work vs Background

+* Sometimes you want to *explain* techniques that you use, referring to the literature.
+This can go to a *background* section.
+* In the related work you describe how other people have dealt with similar problems as you are dealing with.
+What were their techniqies, what were their results, what observations did they make that you have used, etc.

 ## Week 2 Update on your first full week internally

 * Tips and tricks for others